atherlangga/dddtix/part3__repositories/README.rst

 Demonstration
 =============

-As in previous iteration, there are two sets demonstration for this iteration.
-However, one difference is that this iteration needs one file to seed the starting data: ``seed.php``.
+As in previous iteration, there are two demonstrations for this iteration.
+However, one difference is that this iteration shares one common file to seed the starting data: ``seed.php``.

 ---------------------------------------
 First demonstration: Simple Persistence
 ---------------------------------------

-The purpose of first demonstration is really simple: to show that the persistence works.
+The purpose of first demonstration is really simple: to show that the persistence implementation works.
 This demonstration contains two files: ``main_01.php`` and ``viewer_01.php``.
 As can be seen in the file ``main_01.php``, the ``Repository`` is integrated onto the project by using the ``Eventing`` subsystem that we cover in the part 2.

 How to view the first demonstration
 -----------------------------------